 Savannahs are expensive to buy, because they are very hard to breed.
 As they eat mainly fresh meat, the food for Savannahs costs more than ordinary catfood.
 The cost of an outside enclosure from which your Savannah despite its intelligence cannot escape, have to be considered too.
 Toys are wrecked sooner than with ordinary cats.
 In addition to the before mentioned, there are the ordinary costs of a cat: yearly vaccinations, regular anti-flea and de-worming treatments, toys, scratch poles, litter trays, cat litter, food and water bowls, etcetera.

 Children and Savannahs

 I have two small children.
-Be aware of the fact that must never leave young children alone with a pet, whether it is a Savannah, a dog, a parrot or something else.
-Children do not have the adult intelligence to treat pets correctly as we do and your Savannah might not always behave as it should either.
+Be aware of the fact that must never leave very young children alone with a pet, whether it is a Savannah, a dog, a parrot or something else.
+Children do not have the adult intelligence to treat pets correctly as we alduts do.
 So, always keep an eye on children and Savannahs when they are together.
 Of course in general, the older the child or cat, the better the behavior will be.
 My children have built up a great relationship with the Savannah cats.
 I think it is a great thing to have young children grow up with pets from an early age on.
 They learn a lot about animals and are taught responsibility by carrying out small tasks in the care of Savannahs!